A step towards estimation of the neutral-hadron size: the gravitational mass radius of pi0 meson in a relativistic theory of composite particles: Results and Discussions

 When discussing the reliability of the monopole fitting for $D^{(\pi)}(Q^2)$ at low $Q^2$, it is necessary to take into account that in the case of the nucleon form factor $D$, the contribution of the gluon component is suppressed as compared to quark contribution, as it was shown in \cite{Pef23}.
 This means that the contributions of gluons and of quarks are principally qualitatively of different structure, thus making invalid even the functional form (\ref{Ddip}) for low momentum transfers and also its corollaries (including (\ref{SDlatt})) for pion.
 So, additional lattice calculations at low $Q^2$ are requiered.
 Secondly, in the paper \cite{HaO23}, the quark mass was used, which corresponds to the value of pion mass that exceeds the observable value approximately by 25\%, comparable to the difference between (\ref{SDkus}) and (\ref{SDlatt}).
 In this connection we note, that the authors of the paper \cite{Pef23} obtained a decrease of gluon contribution to $D^{(\pi)}(Q^2)$ with decreasing pion mass.

 As to deriving (\ref{SDhol}) in \cite{LiV24}, the parameters defining the weight of states of scalar glueballs were obtained under the assumption of chiral symmetry which is obviously broken.
 It follows that in the case of more realistic approximations (\ref{SDhol}) may change its value.

+As can be seen from the above, a number of the results for the mass MSR given in Table~\ref{tab:table1} are likely to be modified by using more adequate approximations and performing more accurate calculations.
+There are indications that these results will be closer to those of our approach in this case.
+Recall that our result is obtained without free parameters and is a strong prediction of our approach.
 So, further theoretical study of a pion GFF $D^{(\pi)}(Q^2)$, in particular, by lattice calculations, is wellcome.
 Our opinion is that, despite the fact that the results obtained in two different approaches (\ref{SDlatt}) and (\ref{SDhol}) are close to one another, the discussion above supports our assumption that extracted in \cite{KuS18} from the experiment value (\ref{SDkus}) presents the lower bound of $S^{(\pi)}_D$ .